fbpx Skip to main content

 There are several reasons this region is favoured by global expatriates:

-• Multiple double tax treaties with countries, including the UK.
+• Multiple double tax treaties with other countries, including the UK.

-• A more dynamic, prosperous economy and greater presence of multinational businesses.
+• A dynamic, prosperous economy and greater presence of multinational businesses.

-Living costs are similar to other countries in southern Europe and considerably more affordable than Britain, with low prices even on coastal properties and inexpensive local shopping.
+Living costs are similar to those of other countries in southern Europe and considerably more affordable than Britain, with low property prices and inexpensive local shopping.

 Comparing Costs of Living in Cyprus vs the UK

-Nicosia, the capital, is the most expensive place to live, unsurprisingly as the largest city, although Cyprus is considered less costly than the UK.
+Nicosia, the capital, is one of the most expensive places to live along with other major cities such as Limassol and Paphos.
+Overall, even the larger metropolitan cities are considered less costly than the UK.

 Numbeo collates average national living costs and reports that in Cyprus:

-Of course, the other considerations that will impact your budget depend on whether you are working or retired and whether you have private healthcare coverage.
+Of course, other considerations that will impact your budget include factors such as whether you are working or retired and whether you have private healthcare coverage.

 Visas and Residency Permits in Cyprus